Things to know at 20NTC

 Bag and Coat Check

 Bag and coat check will be available Monday through Wednesday from 8:00 am – 5:00 pm, and on Thursday from 8:30 am – 4:00 pm near Customer Service in the Pratt Lobby of the Convention Center.
 It’s free for attendees, but tips are appreciated.

 Birds of a Feather

 Gather together based on shared interests or identities and have casual conversations during our Birds of a Feather (BOF) lunch tables.
 Join a table or suggest one!

 The Career Center is staffed by professionals from the NTEN community who will offer eight-minute mentoring and professional profile or résumé reviews.
 It will provide mentees with personalized opportunities to learn how to best position themselves on the job, enhance their career skills, and network with peers.

 We know the NTEN community will host a ton of great unofficial gatherings while we’re at 20NTC together.
 Gather with fellow runners for a morning jog along the waterfront, schedule a game night, or plan a coffee tasting to meet new friends and make the most of your trip!

 Download the conference mobile app to find your way around the conference and Exhibit Hall, curate your own personal schedule for easy conference attendance, explore what exhibitors are offering, network with other attendees, and more.
-The app will be available for download in late February.
+Registered attendees can download the conference app from the App Store or Google Play.